CentrePort Canada: Location

-Located near the geographic centre of North America, Winnipeg—therefore CentrePort—serves as a hub for national and international trading corridors, as well as attracting new transportation logistics development to the city area.
+CentrePort serves as a hub for national and international trading corridors, as well as attracting new transportation logistics development to the city area.
 Winnipeg has connections to both of Canada's only major Pacific ports, Port of Vancouver and the Port of Prince Rupert, in addition to a direct connection to Churchill, Manitoba, a major grain export facility and the only Canadian deep-water Arctic port.

 CentrePort Canada is therefore located at the hub of key economic gateways.